 Hashihaka Kofun is said to have been built in the late 3rd century, between the Yayoi period (c.
 300 BC to c.
 250 C.E.) to the Kofun period (c.
 350 to C.C.
 700).

 The Imperial Household Agency manages it as the tomb of Emperor Korei's daughter and therefore, entry is forbidden.

-The greenery covering Hashihaka Kofun, are designated as natural scenic monuments of the historical site, and the surrounding moat is selected as one of the top 100 reservoirs in Japan.
+The greenery covering Hashihaka Kofun has been designated as a natural scenic monument of the historical site, and the surrounding moat has been selected as one of the top 100 reservoirs in Japan.